By Reese Currie, Compass Distributors

 These are the only criteria I have used for evaluating a verse of Scripture in this document: that no changes have been made in the sense, that nothing has been added, and that no doctrine has been foisted into it.

 I have made no evaluation on the underlying text used, be it the Consensus Text, the Majority Text, or the Received Text.
 Further, I have committed no prejudice against dynamic equivalency translation compared to formal equivalency translation.
 To my mind, these are matters of human opinion and I honestly cannot foist my views upon someone else or take them into account in this evaluation.
-I will write my personal views on these topics at a later time for your consideration.
-(For now, it suffices to say I favor the Majority Text and formal equivalency translation.)

 I have selected for comparison verses that are usually attacked on the grounds of the personal theologies of the translators.
 To keep the test quick for you to use on your own, I have limited it to ten passages of Scripture.

 John 1:1-4, Zechariah 12:10, John 14:26 and Genesis 1:2 are verses most frequently mistranslated in an attempt to obscure the Trinity doctrine.
 John 1:1-4 identifies the Son (the Word) as being God and being present from the beginning with the Father.
 Zechariah 12:10 identifies God Himself as being pierced; this verse is related to the Son in John 19:37.
 Zechariah 12:10 further describes God’s gift of the Holy Spirit at Pentecost.
 John 14:26 refers to the Holy Spirit as a Person and Genesis 1:2 refers to the Holy Spirit hovering above the waters during the creation.